House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Ferrule

 Between the handle and the shank on some screwdrivers is the ferrule.
 It’s a little metal cup in the handle that holds the shank in place.
-The bottom line is that screwdrivers with ferrules are a bit stronger than screwdrivers that are just molded plastic around a metal shank.
+The bottom line is that screwdrivers with ferrules are stronger than screwdrivers that are just molded plastic around a metal shank.

 5. Shank

-A screwdriver’s shank is the thin rod of metal between the handle and the head.
-On most screwdrivers, it’s a very straightforward piece of metal.
-However, some screwdriver sets allow you to swap out shanks of different length for greater versatility.
-Even more common are shanks with openings at the top where you can slip in whatever kind of head you need.
+However, some screwdriver sets allow you to swap out shanks of different lengths for greater versatility.
+Even more common are shanks with openings at the top where you can slip in whichever head you need.

 Conclusion